 Rick Andrews has achieved national recognition as a performer of solo and concerto repertoire, and continues to perform throughout the United States.
 He has received high honors at major competitions and festivals including the Greater Southwest Music Festival, the Mountain View Concerto Competition, the Dallas Civic Symphony Concerto Competition, the Tuesday Musical Club Solo Competition, the Sawhill Piano Competition, and the International Beethoven Sonata Competition.
 He has also been named a Gold Medalist in the International Piano Recording Competition, sponsored by the National Guild of Piano Teachers.
 He has performed as soloist with several orchestras, including the Dallas Civic Symphony Orchestra, the Milledgeville Chamber Orchestra, the Arkansas Chamber Orchestra, and the South Dakota Symphony Orchestra under the direction of guest conductor, Timothy Russell.

 Andrews began his college training as a student of Pierrette Mouledous at Eastfield College of the Dallas County Community College District.
-Later, his principal studies in performance were with Alfred Mouledous at Southern Methodist University where he earned the Bachelor and Master of Music degrees in Piano Performance and Piano Pedagogy.
+Later, his principal studies in performance were with Alfred Mouledous at Southern Methodist University where he earned the bachelor and master of music degrees in piano performance and piano pedagogy.
 Pedagogy studies were under the tutelage of Louise Bianchi and David Karp.
-Andrews continued performance studies at the University of Colorado under the guidance of Peter Amstutz and Paul Parmelee and received the degree, Doctor of Musical Arts in Piano Performance.
+Andrews continued performance studies at the University of Colorado under the guidance of Peter Amstutz and Paul Parmelee and received a doctor of musical arts in piano performance.

-Currently, Andrews is Director of Keyboard where he teaches applied piano, piano pedagogy, piano literature, and music theory.
-He has previously taught on the faculties of Georgia College, Arkansas College, and the University of Arkansas at Little Rock, and the Interlochen National Music Camp, the Inspiration Point Fine Arts Colony Piano Camp, and the famed Piano Preparatory Program at Southern Methodist University.
+Currently, Andrews teaches applied piano, piano pedagogy, piano literature, and music theory.
+He previously taught on the faculties of Georgia College, Arkansas College, and the University of Arkansas at Little Rock, and the Interlochen National Music Camp, the Inspiration Point Fine Arts Colony Piano Camp, and the famed Piano Preparatory Program at Southern Methodist University.

 Marilyn Schempp is organ and beginning class piano instructor and chapel organist, while also maintaining a private piano and oboe studio in her home.
-As an adjudicator, she has judged for area Piano Guild auditions, the National Federation of Piano, MTNA, and local festivals.
+As an adjudicator, she has judged for area Piano Guild auditions, the National Federation of Piano, Music Teachers National Association, and local festivals.
 She is also the principal organist and assistant music director at Our Savior’s Lutheran Church in Sioux Falls.
-Marilyn is an active member of the American Guild of Organists, where she has served as dean of the South Dakota chapter and director of the Organ Academy.
-She served as president of the Music Teacher’s National Organization and as the competition chair for the state of SD.
+Schempp is an active member of the American Guild of Organists, where she has served as dean of the South Dakota chapter and director of the Organ Academy.
+She served as president of the Music Teacher’s National Organization and as the competition chair for the state of South Dakota.
 For two years, she served as the regional secretary/treasurer for the Association of Lutheran Church Musicians.
-Marilyn has performed on oboe, harpsichord, piano and organ with the South Dakota Symphony, has played oboe with the Sioux Falls Municipal Band, and accompanies high school and college students in competitions, juries and recitals.
+She has performed on oboe, harpsichord, piano and organ with the South Dakota Symphony, has played oboe with the Sioux Falls Municipal Band, and accompanies high school and college students in competitions, juries and recitals.
 She received her bachelor of arts degree from Augustana College in both vocal and instrumental music, and her master of music degree in organ performance (with additional coursework in piano) from the University of South Dakota.